AviatrixSystems/Docs/HowTos/gateway.rst

 10.0.0.0/8, 192.168.0.0/16 and 172.16.0.0/12.
 The Controller will not add additional route entries that is within this RFC1918 range when configuring Transit VPC, site2cloud or encrypted peering.

-Starting from release 3.3, you can add additional CIDRs that is outside of RFC 1918 to be programmed by the Controller to all route tables in the VPC to point to the gateway.
+Starting from release 3.3, you can program additional CIDRs outside of RFC 1918
+into all route tables in the VPC to point to the gateway.
 Enter list of CIDRs separated by comma.

 Note a Spoke gateway created by the `Transit Network workflow <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html>`_ is automatically a designated gateway.